AdobeDocs/experience-manager-65.en/help/assets/managing-assets-touch-ui.md

     * Include the string `<font_family_name_of_custom_font, sans-serif>` within the font-family option.
 For example, if you want to print annotations in CJK (Chinese, Japanese and Korean), include the string `Arial Unicode MS, Noto Sans, Noto Sans CJK JP, sans-serif` in the font-family option.
 If you want to print annotations in Hindi, download the appropriate font and configure the font-family as Arial Unicode MS, Noto Sans, Noto Sans CJK JP, Noto Sans Devanagari, sans-serif.

-1. Restart the [!DNL Experience Manager] instance.
+1. Restart the [!DNL Experience Manager] deployment.

 Here is an example of how you can configure [!DNL Experience Manager] to print annotations in CJK (Chinese, Japanese and Korean):